 Along with this has come a range of benefits for households, according to the Seeff Property Group.
 These include local community groups focused on recycling and freecycling various household goods, clothing, sport and outdoor gear and the like.

-It is even of benefit when you are cleaning out your garden, removing certain plants, or trimming plants that are suitable for propagation.
+It is even of benefit when you are cleaning out your garden, removing certain plants or trimming plants suitable for propagation.
 You might also have leftover tiles or building materials after a renovation project.
-If you are renovating or remodelling, you might also be able to freecycle old items such as bathroom sanitary wear, cupboards, and more.
+If you are renovating or remodelling, you might also be able to freecycle old items such as bathroom sanitary wear, cupboards and more.

 4. Freecycle and community programs: Keep an eye out for local programs or websites like Freecycle, where people give away unwanted gardening supplies, tools, and even plants for free.
 Additionally, some communities offer free gardening workshops or seedling giveaways, so be sure to check if any are available in your area.

 When she was pregnant with Isaac, Helen sourced a cot for £20, as well as a Moses’ basket and a chest of drawers for free and a changing unit that only cost £10 – by utilising Facebook groups where members post things they’re looking to quickly flog, as well as FreeCycle and car boot sales.
 It didn’t stop at furniture, as Helen found baby clothes and even cloth nappies on second-hand sites that were in good condition, if not new.

 “Some of these may be broken or no longer required but they all had an environmental cost to produce and an environmental cost to get rid of.
 Many of these would be of value to others.

 “There are social media sites such as Freecycle, Before the Tip and local Facebook pages where you can advertise items but not everyone uses social media.
 Charity shops rightly have high standards for furniture and electrical goods which require PAT testing.